Rushikesh22750/Assignment/README.md

 # Swaayatt Assignment

 ## Overview
-This ROS package implements a pipeline for object detection, tracking, and visualization using YOLOV5 and Kalman Filter.
+This is a ROS package for object detection, tracking, and visualization using YOLOv5s and Kalman Filter.
 It includes the following nodes:

 1. **Image Subscriber** taking input from Realsense Camera (C++)
 2. **Object Detection** using YOLOv5s (Python/ONNXRuntime)